-Unconditioned Space Volume - The volume within a building or Dwelling Unit that is not Conditioned Space Volume but which contains heat sources or sinks that influence the temperature of the area or room.
+Unconditioned Space Volume15 - The volume within a building or Dwelling Unit that is not Conditioned Space Volume but which contains heat sources or sinks that influence the temperature of the area or room.
 The following specific spaces are addressed to ensure consistent application of this definition:

-- If either one or both of the volumes above and below a floor assembly is Unconditioned Space Volume, then the volume of the floor assembly shall be included. - If the volume of both of the spaces horizontally adjacent to a wall assembly are Unconditioned Space Volume, then the volume of the wall assembly shall be included. - The volume of an attic that is not both air sealed and insulated at the roof deck shall be included. - The volume of a vented crawlspace shall be included. - The volume of a garage shall be included, even when it is conditioned. - The volume of a thermally isolated sunroom shall be included. - The volume of an attic that is both air sealed and insulated at the roof deck, the volume of an unvented crawlspace, and the volume of a basement shall be included unless it meets the definition of Conditioned Space Volume.
+- If either one or both of the volumes above and below a floor assembly is UncThe volume of a floor cavity shall be included, unless the volume both above and below the floor cavity meets the definition of Conditioned Space Volume, then the volume of the floor assembly shall be included. - If the volume of both of the spaces horizontally adjacent to a wall assembly are Unconditioned Space Volume, then the volume The volume of a wall cavity shall be included, unless the wall cavity meets the definition of Conditioned Space Volume of the wall assembly shall be included. - The volume of an vented attic that is not both air sealed and insulated at the roof deck shall be included. - The volume of a vented crawlspace shall be included. - The volume of a garage shall be included, even when it is conditioned.